 Seeing a shiny new building full of sparkling new stainless steel processing equipment is impressive.
 I also appreciated the new ventilation system, which will help keep employees cooler when all seven production lines are in operation.
 The fire suppression system and eyewash stations also made me smile because they were all clean and even though the production lines weren’t in operation yet, the inspection tags showed that they had already been incorporated into the facility’s weekly safety inspection routines.

 While visiting, we looked at ways absorbents were being used throughout the facility and offered advice on how they could save money.
 For example, they use our universal mats in several areas of the facility, but they use oil-only booms around their tanks of peanut oil to help keep the floors and aisle ways safe and prevent slip and fall injuries.
-Although the booms work well for this, one of their key features is that they repel water.
-There is no water in the area, so they can save money by switching to a universal boom.
+Although the booms work well for this, they’re much better suited for big outdoor spills.
+Switching to a PIG Absorbent Sock filled with corncob fits this application much better—it hugs the tank base tightly to catch leaks (and saves some money, too).

 Safety at this facility goes beyond eyewash stations and absorbent usage.
 Employee safety is also stressed throughout the plants.
 Heat-related illnesses are among the facility’s top employee safety focuses in both the raw and roasted sites.
 New employees are given time to acclimate to working in hot conditions before they work full days in the factory.
 All employees are also taught to recognize signs of heat-related illness in each other.
 And, of course, frequent breaks help everyone to cool off and replenish lost fluids.